 Road tripping tips for adventure rafting in Gopeng!

 Gopeng can easily form part of an alternative weeklong road trip Malaysia itinerary!
-If you wanted to, you could also combine this road trip with Cameron Highlands.
+If you want to, you could also combine this road trip with Cameron Highlands.

-- Simply double back to the Tapah exit on the North-South Highway and proceed up towards Ringlet, or proceed onward to the Simpang Pulai exit to approach Cameron Highlands from the Brinchang side.
+- Drive to the Tapah exit on the North-South Highway and proceed up towards Ringlet, or proceed onward to the Simpang Pulai exit to approach Cameron Highlands from the Brinchang side.

 - Head back south to Kuala Lumpur with a stop at Gopeng, where you can get wet and dirty… rafting and caving!